giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-13-real-talk-with-data-scientist.md

 > Models are a dime a dozen.

-What I mean is that any Data Scientist can produce thousands of models in a matter of days.
+What I mean is that any Data Scientist can produce thousands of fancy models in a matter of days.

 They key and most-rewarding component of a Data Scientist job is